zstyblik/grafana.org/source/blog/2015-02-10-Grafana-2-Alpha-and-preview.md

 ## The backend

-The backend is written in Go and defaults to an embedded sqlite3 database so there is not dependency on Elasticsearch for dashboards storage.
+The backend is written in Go and defaults to an embedded sqlite3 database so there is no dependency on Elasticsearch for dashboards storage.
 If you are already using InfluxDB or Elasticsearch for dashboard storage there is an import feature under the account page where you can import your existing dashboards.